IndraGonz/nfds-tutorial/README.md

 CLARC is specifically meant to refine Clusters of Orthologous Genes (COG) assignmnents from a multi-population Roary run.
 So, our previous example Roary run is not compatible with the tool.

 Thus, for the rest of this tutorial we will use the relevant Roary output files from a pangenome analysis run with >8000 _S. pneumoniae_ genomes encompassing more than 8 distinct carriage datasets.

-CLARC uses two output files from Roary: The 'gene_presence_absence.csv' which contains a presence absence matrix with all the COGs identified by Roary and 'pan_genome_reference.fa' which is a fasta file containing the representative sequences of these genes.
-The representative sequence is the longest instance of that COG across the samples.
-The .csv file can be big (>1 GB), as it contains ALL COG definitions and not only core/accessory.

-Additionally, CLARC needs a text file with the names of the samples in your population of interest.
-The linkage constraints will be calculated based on this population.
-This can be all location from a particular geographic location, for example.
-This file should be named 'needed_sample_names.txt'.
-In this example, we will be running CLARC to refine the COG definitions in the Navajo population (937 samples).

-You can download the CLARC input files from this [google drive folder](https://drive.google.com/drive/folders/1cfJtgLX9w2DGSb90K965lf_sxNn3k36f?usp=sharing).

-These three inputs should be put in the `/nfds-tutorial/exercises/pangenome_analysis/clarc/data` subfolder.
+First step is installation.

 #### Installing CLARC